mautic/user-documentation/docs/contacts/manage_contacts.rst

 |

 This opens the new Contact screen, where you can enter all the information you have about the Contact.
-It also displays all published Contact fields when creating a new Contact.
+It also displays all available Contact fields when creating a new Contact.

 Use the tabs at the top to populate existing Custom Fields and social network profiles.